Up

 B. Cousens and F. Schrock.
 2007.
 Searching for Barn Swallow Fall Premigratory Roosts with Doppler Weather Radar in western North America.
 (Poster)

-[Where abundant, Purple Martins also form similar large roosts in eastern N. America following the breeding season.]
+[Locations where abundant, eastern Purple Martins also form similar large roosts in eastern N. America following the breeding season.
+(PMCA Project Martin Roost)]

 Puget Sound Georgia Basin Research Conference, March 2005 - Science for the Salish Sea: A Sense of Place, a Sense of Change